Bolivia says Morales' plane diverted, apparently over Snowden

 “We want to express our displeasure because this has put the president’s life at risk.”

-While attending an energy conference in Russia this week, the socialist Morales said he would consider granting asylum to Snowden if requested.
+While attending an energy conference in Russia this week, Morales said he would consider granting asylum to Snowden if requested.

-“It is possible that they want to intimidate us due to the statement made by President Morales that we would analyze an asylum request from Mr. Snowden,” said Defense Minister Ruben Saavedra.
+Bolivian Defense Minister Ruben Saavedra said the U.S. State Department may have been behind the decisions to not allow Morales’ plane to land in Portugal or fly over French air space.

-“We have the suspicion that they (France and Portugal) were used by a foreign power, in this case the United States, as a way of intimidating the Bolivian state and President Evo Morales.”
+“We have the suspicion that they (the two European governments) were used by a foreign power, in this case the United States, as a way of intimidating the Bolivian state and President Evo Morales,” he said.

-He said Italy had also denied permission for Morales’ plane to enter its air space.

-Snowden remains in limbo in the transit area of Moscow’s Sheremetyevo airport and has no valid travel documents.